There are many powerful catalysts in the market: Inpixon (INPX) can be one of them - The Dwinnex

 Ratios:

-For a better understanding of INPX, let’s look at its different ratios.
+Our analysis of INPX’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 5.30 and its Current Ratio is at 5.40.
 In the meantime, Its Debt-to-Equity ratio is 0.04 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades